jlevy/lft/lft.md

 ### Principles for Compositional Tools

 In software, big ideas often must be realized from practical, concrete pieces.
-So I think it makes sense to work "bottom up".
+So I think it makes sense to work “bottom up”.

 So what are some areas where we could begin to build better primitive operations?